ohallstrom/YT-Views-Count/README.md

 # YT-Views-Count
 A jupyter notebook that counts and visualizes the number of views that my Indie Band [Billie Garlic](https://open.spotify.com/artist/2KZoVTprHSLoYX7G38MBh9?si=R92K6MuyS7CVYXcQfcbmHw&dl_branch=1) has on YouTube.

-The data is retrieved using requests and BeautifulSoup, and it is treated using pandas.
+The data is retrieved using requests and BeautifulSoup, then it is treated using pandas.

 ![alt text](./generated/pie_per_video.png)